 On December 5, 2018, our Korean subsidiary, Mannatech Korea ("MK"), received a visit from three officials with the Korean Fair Trade Commission ("KFTC").
 They advised MK's management that they would be conducting a routine audit of commissions and bonuses paid to MK's independent associates.
 The physical audit was concluded on December 10, 2018.
-We've been informed that the audit will continue as the auditors review requested documentation and could take approximately 2 to 3 months for the auditors to issue an Examiners Report.
+The KFTC issued the Examiner's Report on November 19, 2019.
+While MK has refined how incentive rewards are included in overall compensation for its associates in Korea in response to discussions with KFTC officials, no fines or sanctions were proposed in the report.
+Currently, MK is awaiting final approval from the KFTC about the disposition of the case.
+Final approval is anticipated during the first quarter of 2020.
 We cannot currently predict the outcome of the audit or any potential impact to our business, but a negative outcome could have an adverse effect on our business.